ptvan/ptvan.github.io/_posts/2020-03-24-tree-based-methods.md

 title: Tree-based methods
 ---

 In prediction and forecasting, the understandability of the model is often as important as accuracy or recall.
 This is where despite their age, decision trees often have an advantage, since they're readily interpretable and are often used in clinical and operation management contexts.

-Trees have several disadvantages.
+### Basic regression or classification trees (CART)

+These are the classic implementations, reported in the 1950s but the ideas of branching decision-making likely dated back much further.
+These implementations have several disadvantages.
 One, trees are usually unstable, with changes in data often generating entirely different trees.
 Two, trees typically have lower accuracy than other methods.
 Three, naively implemented trees do not scale very well.

-### Basic regression or classification trees (CART)

-These are the classic implementations, reported in the 1950s but the ideas of branching decision-making likely dated back much further.

 ### Refinements and extensions